lucabriguglia/OpenCQRS/README.md

     paket add Weapsy.Mediator

+For Event Sourcing, an event store implementation needs to be installed.
+The only available at the minute is the entity framework event store.

+Via Package Manager

+    Install-Package Weapsy.Mediator.EventStore.EF

+Or via .NET CLI

+    dotnet add package Weapsy.Mediator.EventStore.EF

+Or via Paket CLI

+    paket add Weapsy.Mediator.EventStore.EF

 ## Using Weapsy.Mediator

 A fully working example, including CQRS and Event Sourcing, is available in the examples folder of the repository https://github.com/Weapsy/Weapsy.Mediator/tree/master/examples